DKorchuganov/classicaplus-hugo/README.md

 #### Team member content file

-Content files are mandatory for team members which are published on the common team page (with positive priority field, see above in [Team member data file](#team-member-data-file) section).
-Content files of team members with negative priority are still used to create and individual member page, but this page is not referenced on the common team page.
+Content files are mandatory for those team members who are published on the common team page (with positive priority field, see above in [Team member data file](#team-member-data-file) section).
+Content files of team members with negative priority are still used to create an individual member page, but this page is not referenced on the common team page.

-1. Go to `content/team` folder and create a condent file with `firstname.lastname.ru.md` filename format for content in Russian language, and similar files for other language codes
+1. Go to `content/team` folder and create a content file with `firstname.lastname.ru.md` filename format for content in Russian language, and corresponding files for other language codes.
 2. Add YAML front-matter with `title` and `description` fields, separated by lines with triple dash, see the below example

 **Team member content file example:**